StorageTek SL8500

-Oracle StorageTek SL8500 is an enterprise-class robotic tape library.
+StorageTek SL8500 is an enterprise-class robotic tape library, originally marketed by Sun Microsystems and later by Oracle Corporation following their acquisition of Sun in 2010.

 Each library module starts with a capacity of 1448 tape cartridges, and expands in 1728 cartridge increments to a maximum capacity of 10088.
 It supports up to 64 tape drives and 4 or 8 independent robots in each library.
 Each tape drive installed in the SL8500 library has an independent data path.
 The aggregate data rate for all drives reaches 58 TB/hour per module using T10000D drives, more with compression.

 Up to ten such modules can be connected side-by-side and automatically pass tapes between each other, forming a complex capable of storing over 925 PB of data and mounting 640 tape drives.